t3rmian/devpot/content/posts/collections/en/2020-05-31-room-on-upgrade.md

 - ***onOpen*** – executed after creation/upgrade/downgrade is finished;
 - ***onConfigure*** – run before onCreate/onUpdate/onDowngrade;
 - ***onCorruption*** – invoked on SQLite DB corruption, default implementation deletes the DB file;
-- ***onUpgrade*** – similar to onDowngrade, when the DB version is lower than the requested one.
+- ***onUpgrade*** – similar to *onDowngrade*, when the DB version is lower than the requested one.

-The specific implementation of this class executes `RoomDatabase.Callback` through the meaning of `RoomOpenHelper.Delegate` from the `androidx.room` package.
-If you go to the specific implementation of your RoomDatabase, you will see that it provides an auto-generated implementation of `RoomOpenHelper.Delegate` exposing the methods below:
+The specific implementation of this class executes aforementioned `RoomDatabase.Callback` through the meaning of `RoomOpenHelper.Delegate` from the `androidx.room` package.
+If you go to the specific implementation of your `RoomDatabase`, you will see that it provides an auto-generated implementation of `RoomOpenHelper.Delegate` exposing the methods below:
 - ***dropAllTables*** – invoked by *SupportSQLiteOpenHelper.onUpgrade/onDowngrade*, in turn invokes *onDestructiveMigration* at the end;
 - ***createAllTables*** – invoked by *onCreate/onUpgrade/onDowngrade*;
 - ***onOpen*** – invoked by *onOpen*;